IMD 'red' alert for 3 districts in western Maha; Panchganga river level 7 feet short of warning mark in Kolhapur | Science-Environment

 The red alert is valid from July 6 to 8 for the Satara district and from July 7 to 9 for the Kolhapur district.

-According to district officials, if rains continue to lash the Kolhapur district, the water level of Panchganga, Doodhganga, Warna, Hiranykeshi, Ghatprabha and Vedganga rivers will reach the warning level by July 7 morning.
+According to the district officials, if rains continue to lash the Kolhapur district, the water level of Panchganga, Doodhganga, Warna, Hiranyakeshi, Ghatprabha and Vedganga rivers will reach the warning level by July 7 morning.

 The administration has cautioned the citizens to follow the instructions given by authorities.